Aiven-Open/slack-connector-for-apache-flink/README.md

 1. Create your Slack app at [Slack API](https://api.slack.com/apps)
 2. In Oauth & Permissions in Scopes add `chat:write`
 3. In Oauth & Permissions copy `Bot User OAuth Token` and use for placeholder `BOT_USER_OAUTH_ACCESS_TOKEN`
+4. Reinstall the app
+5. Add app to the channel where it should post

 ## Send message